SpringRoll/SpringRollContainer/README.md

 The `SavedData` class is the most direct way to access the Container storage options.
 It is used primarily in plugin classes, but may be used wherever necessary.

+Following is an example of interacting with Local Storage
 ```javascript
 import { SavedData } from 'springroll-container';